jmettraux/aachen/src/cc05__class.md

 ### class ability: Spellcasting

-The Weaver gains one level in Magic.
+The Weaver gains one level in Cast.

 See the magic section for weaver and spellcasting.